janelia-flyem/libdvid-cpp/README.md

     % cmake ..
     % make; make install

-cpp-netlib must be installed and in the cmake search path.
+cpp-netlib must be installed and in the cmake search path.  jsoncpp must also be installed.

 ## Building an application